This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

 A completed “Cuestionario de identificacion de factores de riesgo en viajeros” must be presented to immigration upon arrival.
-The form can be found at https://vuelaseguro.com/home
+The form must be completed at https://www.vuelaseguro.com/login upon arrival.

 Detailed Tourist Information

 Mexico is open for arrivals from all countries.

 There is no need to take a test before departure or undertake any form of quarantine.

 Travelers to the country must complete a health declaration form https://www.vuelaseguro.com/login and scan the QR code it generates on arrival.

 The Mexican government began easing nationwide restrictions and started phasing in non-essential economic activities in some states and municipalities using a national “stoplight” system.
 The four metrics to determine the colors in the Mexican government’s stoplight system are the trend in numbers of new cases; hospital occupancy trends; current hospital occupancy rates; and percentage of positive cases.
 If one indicator is red, the whole state will be designated red.
 Some schools in Mexico are closed for in-person learning.

 Zero states are designated “red” under the federal stoplight system between October 18 and October 31.
 Under red, only essential activities are allowed.
 Essential activities include: the provision of medical services and supplies, grocery delivery services, operation of grocery stores, restaurant delivery and carryout services, assurance of public safety, maintenance of fundamental economic functions and government social programs, work in critical infrastructure, construction, and manufacturing of transportation equipment.
 Hotels are limited to 25 percent occupancy for guests working on critical activities.
 Parks are also limited to 25 percent occupancy.